wunderwuzzi23/this_is_fine_wuzzi/README.md

 ## References

-Learned that this issue first via Security Now Podcast which pointed to this post from Checkmarx:
+Learned that this issue first via Security Now!
+Podcast which pointed to this post from Checkmarx:

 * Checkmarx: [Automatic Execution of Code Upon Package Download on Python Package Manager](https://medium.com/checkmarx-security/automatic-execution-of-code-upon-package-download-on-python-package-manager-cd6ed9e366a8)
 * Blog Post on [Embrace The Red](https://embracethered.com/blog/posts/2022/python-package-manager-install-and-download-vulnerability/)